AdobeDocs/workfront.en/help/resource-mgmt/resource-planning/resource-planning-overview.md

 description: The articles in this section contain information about functionality in the Planner and Resource Pools sections of the Resourcing area of Adobe Workfront.
 ---

-# Resource Planning in `Adobe Workfront`
+# Resource Planning in Adobe Workfront

-The articles in this section contain information about functionality in the Planner and Resource Pools sections of the Resourcing areaof `Adobe Workfront`.
+The articles in this section contain information about functionality in the Planner and Resource Pools sections of the Resourcing areaof Adobe Workfront.

 This section contains the following articles: